 In 1992, Zapata Gulf Marine Incorporated merged with Tidewater Marine Incorporated of New Orleans, Louisiana.
 Where the tug retained her name.

 In 2002, the tug was acquired by the Smith Maritime Company Honolulu, Hawaii.
 Which was a part of the Hawaiian Interisland Towing Company of Honolulu, Hawaii.
 Where she was renamed the Jimmy Smith.

-In 2006, K-Sea Transportation Partnership of East Brunswick, New Jersey acquired Hawaiian Interisland Towing, where the Jimmy Smith retained her name.
+In 2007, the Smith Maritime Company was acquired by the K-Sea Transportation Partnership of East Brunswick, New Jersey.
+Where the tug retained her name.

-In 2011, K-Sea Transportation was acquired by the Kirby Corporation of Channelview, Texas.
+In 2011, the K-Sea Transportation Partnership was acquired by the Kirby Corporation of Channelview, Texas.
 Where the tug retained her name.

-She is a twin screw tug rated at 7,200 horsepower.
+She is a twin screw tug, rated at 7,200 horsepower.

-(Mike Rethmeyer, Captain Eric Takakjian)
+(Mike Rethmeyer, Captain Eric Takakjian, Kyle Stubbs)